jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -e 38400 /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox
 ````
-The webclient has a options `-N use_gps on/off` and `-N own_mmsi xxxxx`.
-The former toggles the use of GPS NMEA input as location for the receiver station (default is on).
+The webclient has the options `-N use_gps on/off` and `-N own_mmsi xxxxx`.
+The first enables/disables the use of GPS NMEA input as location for the receiver station (default is on).
 The latter sets the station's location as the location of the vessel with the specified MMSI.
-The own mmsi will be highlighted.
+The own mmsi will be highlighted on the webclient map.

 ### Multiple device input